nielsfaber/alarmo/README.md

 ```

 **Notes**:
-* The MQTT configuration allows customizing the state topic for the Master Alarm only.
-The topics for the areas are automatically derived by inserting the area name.
+* The MQTT configuration allows defining the topics for the Master Alarm only.
+The input topics (state/event topics) for the areas are automatically derived by inserting the area name.
 Example: setting state topic to `my/custom/topic` gives `my/custom/<area_name>/topic` as state topic for an area.
 * `<area_name>` is a *slug* of the name that is given to an area.
 This means that the name shall be in lowercase and all non-alphanumerical characters are replaced by underscores (similar to the entity_IDs in HA).
 * If no area is provided, the command is addressed to the Master Alarm.
 If the Master Alarm is disabled, the command is ignored.